leongjwm/yolov3/README.md

 Both outputs will be in the `yolov3` folder.

 ### Using a Video
-If using a **video**, **the original video will not be overwritten by the processed video.** **You have the option to include an additional json file stating the additional frames you would like to infer.
-Like an image, the information after processing these frames will be collected and stored in a .csv file.**
+If using a **video**, **the original video will not be overwritten by the processed video.** **You have the option to include a json file stating the frames you would like to infer.
+These frames will be included in the final processed video.
+Like an image, the output information after processing the frames listed in the json file will be collected and stored in a .csv file.**

 The outputs of processing a video would be:
 1. The processed video with the name `OutputVideo.avi`.
-2. **If an additional json file was used**, a `.csv` file with the name `OutputCSV.csv` will be produced as well.
+2. **If a json file was used**, a `.csv` file with the name `OutputCSV.csv` will be produced as well.
 It contains the following information for each frame:
     * frame index (number)
     * Total number of vessels
     * Total number of kayaks